Welcome to

 River Fall

-The waterfalls of Africa led to River Fall.
+As with Falling Waters, the waterfalls of Africa led to River Fall.

 Pitted RockPitted Rock texture

-Pitted Rock
+Pitted Rock Vase

-An elegant form with its pitted porcelain surface.
+I felt moved to create this elegant form with its pitted porcelain surface.

 Canyon Wall Vessel